altaga/X-Chat/README.md

         return "ok";
     }

-Finally, the communication can be summarized in the following scheme.
+Finally, the communication can be summarized in the following schematic.

 <img src="https://i.ibb.co/hRbqbgy/scheme-Connext-drawio.png">